ROCXYROCK/Password-Management-System/README.md

 <!-- <h6>if you want to use the system, please check which permissions you have.</h6> -->

 <h4>Predefined Master: <h6>This user is a default user which exist at the beginning of the program and can be used to execute all functions that need master permission.
-If anything went wrong with reading files, the system will be resetted and it exists only this user
+If anything went wrong with reading files, the system will be resetted and it exists only this master:
 <ul>
 <li>username: Amino1</li>
 <li>password: h]XN^3+R8s</li>